Persistent Symptoms – Is the Fatigue Normal or Already a Sign of Long-Covid?

 With regard to the question of the extent to which those affected have to fear that their symptoms will become chronic, Scheibenbogen, which belongs to the Charité’s post-Covid network, gives the all-clear.
 “An evaluation from Great Britain shows that there are reports of persistent symptoms with Omikron, at least in the first twelve weeks,” says the doctor.
 Feeling the aftermath of a corona infection for a longer period of time is therefore not a concern.
 However, if you don’t notice a significant improvement after four weeks, you should see a doctor to “make sure everything is okay.”
 Because Omicron – unlike previous variants – primarily affects the upper respiratory tract and is not so persistent in other parts of the body but there is a lot to be said for “that not only an infection with Omikron, but also Long Covid is milder with Omikron”.

-Tired, beaten down, listless – long-lasting complaints cannot only come from Corona
+Tired, beaten off, listless – long-lasting complaints cannot only come from Corona

 However, many people who have not had a proven corona infection are currently reporting the typical long-term symptoms mentioned above.
 However, Janne Vehreschild from the German Center for Infection Research is not surprised.
 “We know this from other feverish respiratory diseases,” said the doctor to the mirror.
 In addition to the usual symptoms after an infection, Corona is made more difficult by the fact that the virus also attacks nerve cells and headaches, fatigue and the like are therefore not uncommon.
 However, the phenomena are “not so easy to investigate scientifically” because the causes could be varied.